 "Hey, can you walk on my back?"
 It's a question you've definitely either asked or been asked before.
 Suffering back pain can leave you turning to this wild tactic, or other home remedies, in an attempt to feel 100% again.
 But, are these home remedies even useful, or can they cause more pain down the road?

 Read on to debunk some of the most common back pain home remedies, and discover where these myths started.

-1. Daily Cracking is Healthy
+1. Daily Cracking Doesn't Hurt You

 Throughout the course of the day, routine movements cause the bones to be stretched apart.
 While this happens, the space between the synovial joints - the points where two of your mobile bones come together - begins to widen.
 Air bubbles begin to form in the synovial fluid found within the cavity of the joint once these spaces widen.
 As a result, when you forcefully stretch your bones apart as you "crack" them, these bubbles burst to release nitrogen and dioxide - hence, creating a "cracking" noise.

 In essence, you're not actually "cracking" anything.
 You're simply popping the bubbles that have formed in the synovial joints contained in frequently cracked areas like the neck vertebrae, fingers, and knees.
 However, the underlying issue behind cracking is that our joints are not meant to be repeatedly stretched.
 When we do frequently stretch to crack them, they gradually become less stable.
 This can lead to an array of pains, including dislocated fingers, chronic back pain, and even sciatica.
 That satisfying cracking sound doesn't seem as worth it anymore, does it?